 - The target CDB must be created in advance of performing the upgrade with AutoUpgrade. - The PDB created from the non-CDB must continue to use the source non-CDB name.
-You cannot change the name of the database. - The same set of Oracle Database options are configured for both the source and target. - The endian format of the source and target CDBs are identical. - The source and target CDBs have compatible character sets and national character sets. - The source non-CDB Oracle Database release and operating system platform must be supported for direct upgrade to the target CDB release. - Operating system authentication is enabled for the source and target CDBs
+You cannot change the name of the database. - The set of Oracle Database options in the target database must be either be the same as in the source database, or a superset of the options in the source database. - The endian format of the source non-CDB and target CDB are identical. - The source non-CDB and target CDB have compatible character sets and national character sets. - The source non-CDB Oracle Database release and operating system platform must be supported for direct upgrade to the target CDB release. - Operating system authentication is enabled for the source non-CDB and target CDB.